 The potential tax benefit of an incentive stock option can be seen as an advantage ISOs have over non-qualified stock options.
 However, both types have several common advantages over other equity types that show how powerful and lucrative they may be as a compensation tool.

-Advantage 1.
-You Have Control Regarding When to Exercise Your Stock Options
+1. You Have Control Regarding When to Exercise Your Employee Stock Options

 As mentioned, you receive employee stock options through a stock option grant that gives you the right to purchase a certain number of shares at a predetermined price.
 In some cases, you cannot immediately exercise the stock option once you receive it.